 Question 5: Do I have a business account to run a business in the UK?

-If you are running a company in the UK, it is recommended to open up a business bank account.
+If you are running a company in the UK, it is recommended to open up a business account.
 There is no specific requirement that your business must have its own financial account but it can make things more convenient for both you and your customers.
 This way, they can pay you in their home currency and you can withdraw or receive your money in your own currency through your company's business account.

 Question 6: What are the different ways to register a company in the UK?